main index © Jeff Matthews entry Nov 2008

 The "Tree of Life" Mosaic in Otranto

 Otranto is on the Adriatic and almost at the tip of the heel of the "boot" of Italy; it is the easternmost city in the nation, a scant 45 miles from the Albanian coast across the waters.
 Otranto is "Around Naples" in the sense that it was part of the Kingdom of Naples.
-So there.
 Besides, if you go to the cathedral and see the Tree of Life (L'Albero della vita) mosaic, you will see what I consider to be a good candidate for the UNESCO World Heritage List in the sense that it fits—or so it seems to me—their criteria as one of the "architectural works, works of monumental sculpture and painting, [and] elements or structures of an archaeological nature, [and] inscriptions...which are of outstanding universal value from the point of view of history, art or science."

 The 700-square-foot Tree of Life mosaic covers the entire floor of the cathedral of Otranto (photo, above).
 It is a diagram of a tree, laid out in the form familiar to genealogists—that is, with images spread throughout the branches.
 The name of the creator of the mosaic, Pantaleone, is at the bottom, the entrance of the church.
 Then the tree starts; the trunk rests on two elephants and extends up the central nave to the altar; numerous branches extend out to both sides to fill the floor; there are two smaller lateral trees, as well, at the top of the naves on each side of the altar.
 The work was commissioned in 1163 by archbishop Gionata d’Otranto and was supervised by the monk, Pantaleone, who employed local and Norman craftsmen as well as artisans from Tuscany.
 The mosaic took about three or fours years to finish.
 It was restored quite recently, in 1993.